franklinkuira/apple-and-google-sentimentanalysis/README.md

 4. Which machine learning model performs the best in classifying tweet sentiment based on metrics such as accuracy, F1-score, precision and recall?
 5. What are the main words, phrases or themes that drive positive/negative sentiment towards these brands and how do these patterns change over time?

-**Stakeholder Audience:** The primary stakeholder for this project was Apple and Google.
+**Stakeholder Audience:** The primary stakeholder for this project; Apple and Google.

 ## 1.4 Success Criteria
 * The project will be successful if it develops an accurate and reliable sentiment classification model that achieves an F1-weighted of 75% and above and maintains balanced precision and recall across all the sentiment classes.